Vyral/base-template/_posts/2022-02-14-shane-talks-inflation-rates-and-financing.md

 ---
 layout: post
-title: Shane Talks Inflation, Rates, and Financing
+title: Shane Hoffman Talks Inflation, Rates, and Financing
 date: 2022-02-14 00:00:00
 tags:
   - Real Estate
 excerpt: 'We talk to Shane Hoffman about interest rates, financing, and inflation. '
 enclosure:
-pullquote: 'I wouldn’t be shocked to see rates at 4.5% by the end of the year. '
+pullquote: '''I wouldn’t be shocked to see rates at 4.5% by the end of the year.'''
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true